-"Keeping tabs on your progress is important to help achieve your weight loss goals,” says Dr. Pamela Peeke, MD, MPH, FACP, FACSM, chair of the Jenny Craig Science Advisory Board.
+"Keeping tabs on your progress is important to help achieve your weight loss goals,” says Briana Rodriquez, Jenny Craig's Registered Dietitian.
 “Weighing yourself daily can be a great barometer for whether the numbers are headed in the right direction, and if they’re not, you can have that immediate information to course correct and make positive changes to get back on track.”

 Should I weigh myself every day?

 There are several factors associated with daily weigh-ins that can help with weight loss.
 For instance, according to the University of Pittsburgh/UCSF researchers, self-monitoring of your body weight — such as by weighing yourself frequently — can lead to changes in your behavior, which in turn can increase your success at managing your weight.3

 Additionally, research suggests that frequent self-monitoring may improve your self-awareness while also providing an early warning of subtle increases in your weight.2 What’s more, the National Institutes of Health4 (NIH) says that regular monitoring of your weight is essential for weight maintenance.